JeffersonLab/jaws-alarm-processor/README.md

 # shelved-timer [![Build Status](https://travis-ci.com/JeffersonLab/shelved-timer.svg?branch=main)](https://travis-ci.com/JeffersonLab/shelved-timer)
 A [Kafka Streams](https://kafka.apache.org/documentation/streams/) application to expire shelved alarms in the [kafka-alarm-system](https://github.com/JeffersonLab/kafka-alarm-system).
+The shelved-timer app expires shelved messages with tombstone records to notify clients that the shelved alarm duration is over.
+This moves the burden of managing expiration timers off of every client and onto a single app.

 ---
  - [Quick Start with Compose](https://github.com/JeffersonLab/shelved-timer#quick-start-with-compose)